evglevdorovich/2023-12-otus-main-patterns-Levdorovich/README.md

 3. 3d Homework is localized in spaceship directory
 4. 4th Homework is localized in spaceship directory
 5. 5th Homework is localized in spaceship directory
+6. 6th Homework is localized in spaceship directory